Is My IUD Giving Me BV? | Uqora®

 Evidence is growing that different types of IUDs may increase the risk of bacterial vaginosis.

-So what exactly is BV, and why does the IUD cause it?
+So what is BV, and why might an IUD cause it?

 BV is an inflammatory condition resulting from the overgrowth of “bad” bacteria in the vagina.
 Beyond the unpleasant symptoms we mentioned above, this microbial imbalance can lead to an array of more serious issues.
 BV is linked to: